 Make sure your goats do not have any access to your vegetable garden.
 If they get in there, you will lose your garden and your goat will get sick.

 If poisoning does occur, do not give up hope.
-Your goat will fight to survive, and with your help and support, he or she will have a good fighting chance at survival.
+Your goat will fight to survive, and with your help and support, he or she will have a good fighting chance.

 Try out some of these remedies for yourself, and let us know how things worked out for your goat.
-Also, let us know what home remedies you have for treating goats that have eaten the leaves and stems of tomato plants and gotten sick off them in the comments below.
+Also, let us know what you use for treating goats that have eaten the leaves and stems of tomato plants in the comments below.